mfinelli/fluentd-multi/README.md

 Symlink common files into place with `dosymlink.bash`.

-Build a common gemfile that includes all plugins with `buildgemfile.bash` and then bundle to update the Gemfile.log.
+Build a common gemfile that includes all plugins with `buildgemfile.bash` and then bundle to update the Gemfile.lock.

 Then, manually combine the `conf/fluent.conf` files as desired.